 Chemical Control: Sometimes natural enemies are not able to keep aphids under control, so chemical control may be needed.
 Aphids are soft-bodied and can usually be killed with insecticidal soap or horticultural oil instead of more toxic products.
 Check the North Carolina Agricultural Chemicals Manual for other insecticides labeled for aphid management in landscapes.

-For assistance with a specific problem, contact your local NC State Extension County Center
+For assistance with a specific problem, contact your local Extension center.

 Publication date: Sept.
 1, 2009